 What can residents do?

-- do remove seed heads and dispose of the seed heads in the garbage.
+- Do remove seed heads and dispose of the seed heads in the garbage.

-- do not place in compost bins as the seed will be blown by the wind and spread.
+- Do not place in compost bins as the seed will be blown by the wind and spread.

-- when leaving an area containing phragmites, brush off clothing and clean equipment.
+- When leaving an area containing phragmites, brush off clothing and clean equipment.

 Have questions?